 There also is gender or sex-based harassment.
 This type of harassment involves hostile conduct against the employee based on gender issues.
 This includes a supervisor making hostile comments that “real men aren’t nurses” or “women don’t belong in the workplace.”

 Types of Workplace Sexual Harassment

 Sexual misconduct may include:

-- Unwanted sexual advances or propositions
+- Unwanted sexual advances or requests for sexual favors

 - Verbal conduct, including sexual or inappropriate nicknames, derogatory comments or comments about a person’s body, appearance, or sexual activity